wochap/nvim/README.md

 $ nvim
 ```

-**IMPORTANT:** I disabled nvim syntax which caused severe lag in my system, you can re enable commenting the autocmd `disable_nvim_syntax` in `lua/custom/plugins/coding.lua:64`, alternatively, you can install the Treesitter parser for the specified language.
+**IMPORTANT:** I disabled nvim builtin syntax which caused severe lag on my system, re enable it commenting out the line `lua/custom/init.lua:6`.
+Alternatively, you can install the Treesitter parser for the specified language or enable syntax for that specified filetype in the current buffer with `:set syntax=<filetype>`.

 ### Vue projects